kxbui/kxbui/README.md

 ### Xin Chào.
 Hi there 👋

 I'm Khoi.
-I am a senior frontend engineer who has strong passion with web framework.
+I am a senior frontend engineer who has strong passion for web framework.

 I love writing blogs to help web developers with tips and tricks.
 You can find all of my blogs on [Medium](https://medium.com/@khoixbui).